Roseline-Bassey/aws-bootcamp-cruddur-2023/journal/week0.md

 The company has successfully secured funding for demoing the mock web application to investors.
 Now, it’s time to get Cruddur to the market by making it production ready at scale.

 Cruddur is a microservice-based application.
 In this bootcamp, we shall run all our services on [AWS](https://aws.amazon.com/?nc2=h_lg).
 AWS is a cloud service provider.
-One of our goals in this bootcamp is minimizing the expenses associated with running services on AWS for as low as possible.
+One of our goals in the bootcamp is to minimize cost associated with running services on AWS for as low as possible.

-To get started with week 0 homework, I'll draw a conceptual and logical diagram to help fully understand the needs of our application.
+To get started with week 0 homework, I drew a conceptual and logical diagrams to illustrate the needs of our application.

 ## Architectural Diagrams
 An architectural diagram is a visual representation of all components of a system and the relationship between them.